Forget Traction! You Need Audience First.

 The beauty of the audience is that you can start almost any business once you have built it.
 Some of your audience will buy in, especially if you include your audience in the whole entrepreneurial journey, no matter what you are building.

 I’ve seen many examples of this, but I never really put my finger on it until I read Jeff Walker’s Launch, which is all about internet marketing, which of course, can be a little scammy, but deep in this book, there was a great chunk of truth.
-He kept talking about how he can “press a button and money flows in” because he had grown a large email list of people who buy his stuff.
+He kept talking about how he could “press a button and money flows in” because he had grown a large email list of people who buy his stuff.
 And there are just some people who will buy everything he does.
 Once I realized he was talking about building an audience, then selling to them, I started looking for the secret to building an audience from nothing, which is where most people are when they start.
-He kept saying, “you have to have a list, even a small one, and you have to grow the list” – using whatever techniques you can, such as paying for Adwords and Facebook ads, etc. The key is the email list, the audience.
+He kept saying, “you have to have a list, even a small one, and you have to grow the list” – using whatever techniques you can, such as paying for Adwords and Facebook ads, etc. The key is the email list and the audience.

 What is the trick to building an audience?
 Well, that’s a topic for another post.
 But here’s a tip: you have to give to get.
 You won’t build an audience by keeping things to yourself.